This blog may contain affiliate links. Read our disclosure policy for more info.

 About Visiting Banff in the Summer

-As I’ve mentioned, Banff is one of the best summer destinations in Canada, that’s because the weather is warm with average temperatures of 20 Celsius (68 Fahrenheit).
-July is the hottest month when daily temperatures can rise as high as 24 Celsius (75 Fahrenheit).
+As I’ve mentioned, Banff is one of the best summer destinations in Canada, with one big reason being that the weather is warm with average temperatures of 20 °C (68 °F)!
+July is the hottest month when daily temperatures can rise as high as 24 °C (75 °F).
 But it never gets too humid here, thanks to the cool mountain air.

-What I love most about summer in Banff is the long daylight hours, meaning more time to pack your day with activities.
+What I love most about summer in Banff is the long daylight hours, meaning more time to pack your day with fun indoor and outdoor activities.
 The sun rises at 5:30 am in the summer and doesn’t set until 9:30 pm – that’s a whopping 16 hours of daylight!

-Banff is an incredibly popular summer destination thanks to the phenomenal range of activities on offer during the warmer months like stand-up paddleboarding, rock climbing, canyoning, and more.
+Banff is an incredibly popular summer destination thanks to the phenomenal range of activities on offer during the warmer months, like stand-up paddleboarding, rock climbing, canyoning, and more.
 Not forgetting that the best and most scenic hiking is on offer at this time too.
-Therefore, I recommend spending at least a full weekend here in the summer.
+So to make the most of your time in Banff, I recommend spending at least a full weekend here in the summer!

 Things to do in Banff in Summer